Talks

 Tonya Wimmer

-Tonya Wimmer with over 20 years' experience studying a variety of cetacean species at university, and with government, industry, and non-industry organizations, her primary focus has always been on protecting marine species and reducing impacts from human activities.
+Tonya Wimmer With over 20 years' experience studying a variety of cetacean species at university, and with government, industry, and non-industry organizations, her primary focus has always been on protecting marine species and reducing impacts from human activities.
 To do this, she has worked side-by-side with other researchers, government, industry, First Nations, as well as within communities.
 Tonya strives to help MARS achieve its goal to provide effective and safe response while contributing valuable data and research to assess and mitigate the impacts from human activities to marine animals.
 In 2017 and 2019, she helped lead the response to, and investigation of, the mass mortalities of right whales in Eastern Canada.
 Tonya is a member of the Canadian Right Whale Recovery Network, a board member of the Right Whale Consortium, a Steering Committee Member for the Entanglement Working Group of the Canada-US International Advisory Committee for Right Whale Recovery and a member of the International Whaling Commission’s Stranding and Bycatch Initiatives.